thegeofront/hedronic/README.md

 # what is it

-A component of my master thesis involves a flowchart-application / VPL.
-And since I couldn't find  any web-based flowchart api which satisfied the requirements, I had to create this
+A component of my master thesis involves a flowchart-application or VPL (Visual Programming Language).
+Since I couldn't find any web-based flowchart api which satisfied the requirements, I created this.

 # Demo